 That is, with some limitations, you can use Reporting Services in your company for free and start creating and making charts, dashboards, and reports available to employees.
 Although there are some limitations and features that you will not be able to use in this free version, for small and small businesses that may not or will not want to invest in a SQL Server Stantard / Enterprise license initially, this may be a solution for modernizing your business reports. company at a ZERO cost.

-Well guys, I hope you enjoyed this tip from our friend Vithor Silva, who just watched the birth of her first child and as he runs out of time, "gave me the image rights" of this post .. kkkkkkk
+Well guys, I hope you enjoyed this tip from our friend Vithor Silva, who just watched the birth of his first child and how he runs out of time, "gave me the image rights" for this post. kkkkkkk

 A big hug and until next time!